MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/geo-to-geo-migrations.md

 - If Microsoft Power Platform integration is enabled for the environment that is being migrated, the corresponding Dataverse organization will be migrated at the same time.
 If you don't want to migrate the Dataverse organization, explicitly mention this fact in your support request.
 - To request a geo-to-geo migration, contact your account manager, and open a support ticket with the Microsoft [Technical Support](../lifecycle-services/lcs-support.md) team.

-    - In the support ticket, provide the following details: tenant ID, environment ID, source geography, target geography, and preferred date and time.
+    - In the support ticket, provide the following details: tenant ID, environment ID, project ID, source geography, target geography, and preferred date and time.
     - Technical Support will notify you about migration updates.

 ## Supported environments